 This 4% rule is perfect for those who can be disciplined.
 In the event that you are an impulse spender that may splurge in making big buying purchases, then this won’t be the perfect one for you.
 Excessive and overspending can hurt the principal, leading to the compound interest being affected and hurt along the way.

 Knowing how much do you really need to save for retirement can help you plan out your life, in every step or stage.
 How do you plan it out properly and smartly?

 - Salary’s percentage.
 According to Fidelity Investments, saving around 15% of the gross salary can be helpful, especially if you start from your 20s, and it will take place continuously until your working life.
-You can have various retirement accounts as well as employer contribution (like 401(k) or other plan with employer sponsored basis).
+You can have various retirement accounts as well as employer contributions (like 401k) or other plan with employer sponsored basis).

 - Annual earning and age.
 By the time you reach 30 years of age, you should have 1x of annual salary for your retirement cost.
 By the time you reach 40, it should be 3x of the annual salary.
 When you reach 50, it should be 6x of the annual salary.
 When you are 60, it should be 8x of the annual salary.
 When you are 67, it should be 10x of the annual salary.

 There is another alternative if you want to know how much do you really need to save for retirement.
 You should have around 25% of the annual gross salary, which should start in your 20s.
 The figure may seem like too much, but you should remember that it includes 401 (k) holdings as well as other retirement savings types.
 If you do it right, you should be able to get the following yield:

 - You should have 2x of annual salary by the time you are 35 years old

 - You should have 3x of annual salary by the time you are 40 years old